bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 * [Example 6](../assets/img/benjanun-report/bb-6.png) "the deadly slur... birthday boy."
 * [Example 7](../assets/img/benjanun-report/bb-7.png) "Birthday boy is a meme [...] the idea of 'birthday boy' being a slur is pretty laughable."

-*She has always been like this.* 10 years ago, when told "It's a personal insult to call the author a 'stupid fuck'", her response was "oh no, not personal insults to persons not present. what horror, paging Internet Nannies." as well as "how do you cope with the internet or real life".[^6]
+This behavior isn't new.
+10 years ago, when told "It's a personal insult to call the author a 'stupid fuck'", her response was "oh no, not personal insults to persons not present. what horror, paging Internet Nannies." as well as "how do you cope with the internet or real life".[^6]